nilesh-sengupta/invisible-watermarking/README.md

 To view the scaling attack use dasScaled.ipynb

-To open jupyter notebook run 'jupyter notebook' in the terminal Navigate to 'lin et al' and open lin_sccaled.ipynb to run the scheme from lin et al(2009)
+To open jupyter notebook run 'jupyter notebook' in the terminal Navigate to 'lin et al' and open lin_scaled.ipynb to run the scheme from lin et al(2009)
 NB: The code lin_scaled.ipynb includes the scaling attack performed

 To compare results using PSNR (Peak Signal to Noise Ratio), use 'psnr.ipynb' from 'tests' after placing the original and compressed images in the folder 'tests'